 top of page

-Building a Successful Partnership: The Dynamic Between a Charity CEO and Charity Chair
+Building a Successful Partnership: The Dynamic Between a Charity CEO and Chair

 Are you a charity CEO or Chair trying to navigate the tricky waters of your partnership?
 This blog is for you.
 I’m going to explore the challenges that can arise between these two roles and provide practical tips on how to build a positive and rewarding partnership.